BA Modern languages with Qualified Teacher STatus (QTS)

 At the University of Reading you can study for a four-year degree in Modern Languages, inclusive of a Year Abroad, while at the same time training to gain Qualified Teacher Status (QTS), a qualification that will enable you to teach in secondary schools in England and Wales at the end of your degree.

-Studying with leading experts from the Department of Modern Languages and European Studies will equip you with high-level language skills and a sound knowledge of the cultures in which your language or languages of study are spoken.
+Studying with leading experts from the Department of Languages and Cultures will equip you with high-level language skills and a sound knowledge of the cultures in which your language or languages of study are spoken.
 You will be trained by sector-leading educators from the Institute of Education to develop classroom-based teaching skills strongly underpinned by the most recent and relevant research.
 Currently a £9,000 bursary is available to students during the fourth year of the Modern Languages with QTS course.

 Language teachers are in high demand.
 A Modern Languages degree with QTS will offer you job satisfaction and competitive salaries.